1996 Cairo shooting

 At 7am on 18 April 1996, four Islamists carried out a mass shooting against a group of 88 Greek tourists outside the Europa Hotel in Cairo, Egypt.
-Eighteen people were killed - 17 Greek tourists and one Egyptian.
+Eighteen people were killed: 17 Greek tourists and one Egyptian.
 The victims were outside the hotel, about to board a bus to Alexandria.
 Al-Jama'a al-Islamiyya claimed responsibility for the attack, saying that they thought the tourists were Israelis.

-The Egyptian Sunni jihadist group carried out attacks in the 1990s, some of which targeted tourists.
+Aftermath

+In the attack’s immediate aftermath, Egyptian security forces launched a sweeping operation to identify and apprehend the perpetrators.
+According to Amnesty International, the four Islamist gunmen were later located and killed by security forces in Upper Egypt, amid a larger crackdown on militants believed to be responsible for targeting tourists in retaliation for Israeli actions in Lebanon.

+This incident intensified pressure on the Egyptian government to protect its tourism industry, a vital sector already weakened by a series of attacks throughout the early 1990s; including more than 30 assaults on tourist buses, trains, and cruisers between 1992 and early 1996 that resulted in around a dozen deaths.
+The tourism sector was further destabilized later in 1997 by the Luxor massacre, another attack attributed to al-Jama’a al-Islamiyya that killed 62 people, most tourists.